shawnmckinney/remote-code-execution-sample/README.md

 ## Intro to the Problem

- * The Problem:  Equifax Breach, 143 million Americans’ personal info, including names, addresses, dates of birth and SSNs compromised.
+ * Equifax Breach, 143 million Americans’ personal info, including names, addresses, dates of birth and SSNs compromised.
  * Only a veneer of security was in place.
+ * Discussed in the first eleven minutes [The Anatomy of a Secure Web App](https://www.youtube.com/watch?v=Fdx5Ipv6qoI&list=PLb9He4H6w875eRuh2b4ZccCxBHiZZYTeE&index=10&t=0s).

 ## The Exploit
 ![Image1](images/The-Exploit-CVE-5638.png "The Exploit")